 Blower Door Test

-Draffy homes waste energy, however, most homeowners don’t have a clue as to how energy inefficient their homes may actually be.
-Insulation Co. offers professional Blower Door testing to identify key problem areas in your home.
+Draffy homes waste energy.
+Most homeowners don’t have a clue as to how energy-inefficient their homes may actually be.
+Insulation Co. offers professional blower door testing to identify key problem areas in your home.
 The main inefficiency in the building envelope can be attributed to air leakage, which dramatically increases your heating and cooling costs, and can cause undesirable air moisture imbalances.
 Blower door testing is an excellent way to determine how energy-efficient your home is.
-Since you likely want to conserve as much energy as possible, conducting the blower door test can help you cash in on your savings.
+If your goal is to conserve as much energy as possible, conducting the blower door test can help you cash in on your savings.

 What is a Blower Door Test?